 We have different experiences

 I find it terribly frustrating to see that a person 15-20 years younger than me has investment properties.
-But when I tell people what I have done with my life, how I’ve pursuit my dreams, many people are blown away.
+But when I tell people what I have done with my life, how I’ve pursued my dreams, many people are blown away.
 When a 30yo recently told me how they just bought a second investment property I felt suitably inadequate.

 We have our own journey